flow-rs/flowrs-build/README.md

 # flowrs-build
 Tools for flow development.
-Following tools:
+This repository contains the Frontend (flowrs designer) and the corresponding REST-API.

 ## Getting started
-1. clone the repository
+1. Clone the repository.
 2. Start both the backend service and the frontend server with docker using:
    ```docker compose up --build```.
 With docker compose you are starting also the analytics with grafana.
 3. navigate to localhost:3001 in your browser to access the frontend